smartadserver/smart-gdpr-cmp-android/README.md

 The current version of _FidzupCMP_ has the following limitations:

+* On Android version lower than 5 (4.4 for example), the load of the json file is done via http instead of https
 * You can't add a vendor not listed in the IAB's Global Vendor List
 * The consent tool UI is not customizable (except for static texts).
 You can however build your own UI and display it in the `consentManagerRequestsToShowConsentTool` listener method using the `vendorList` and the `consentString` parameters.
 * _AndroidTV_ apps are not supported.